According to PWC, the insurance industry is being disrupted more than any other industry, providing adversity for some, and opportunity for others.

 There’s a natural fear that technology will do to insurance what Instagram did to Kodak and Netflix to Blockbusters.

 The pace of change in the insurance industry is even more rapid than anticipated and is set to accelerate.
 The insurance industry faces a crossroads as it wrestles with evolving customer expectations, new technologies, and new distribution and business models.

 Insurtech is one of the major disruptors to what’s commonly known as a staid, old-school industry.

 Insurtech: digital disruption for insurers

-Insurtech are technologies that are designed to improve the operational efficiency and efficacy of insurance companies.
+Insurtech is technologies that are designed to improve the operational efficiency and efficacy of insurance companies.

 Now, technology in the insurance industry is obviously not new, but insurtech are technologies that bring innovation and revolution: types of insurtech include:

 - Artificial intelligence

 Artificial intelligence in machine learning-powered apps is a large reason for the rapid rise of insurtech, as they can process massive amounts of data that are needed to improve efficiency and effectiveness.

 Personalised and more small business policies and customer-facing applications are all some of the applications of insurtech.